 Synonym: hepatolenticular degeneration

 Wilson's disease was originally described by Dr Samuel Alexander Kinnier Wilson in 1912.
 It is a disorder of hepatic copper disposition caused by mutations in the gene ATP7B, located on chromosome 13.
-Around 500 gene mutations are currently known.
+More than 800 gene mutations are currently known.